OpsVault

 opsvault restore run --name myapp_prod --file ./backup.sql.gz --yes

-1. Opens the .sql.gz file and decompresses it on the fly
+1. Decompresses the .sql.gz and pipes it into mysql

 Finding backup files